Quansight-Labs/ndindex/docs/indexing-guide/other-topics.md

 (views-vs-copies)=
 ## Views vs. Copies

-There is a distinction between basic indices (i.e., [integers](integer-indices), [slices](slices-docs), [ellipses](ellipsis-indices), [newaxis](newaxis-indices)) and [advanced
+There is an important distinction between basic indices (i.e., [integers](integer-indices), [slices](slices-docs), [ellipses](ellipsis-indices), [newaxis](newaxis-indices)) and [advanced
 indices](advanced-indices) (i.e., [integer array
-indices](integer-array-indices) and [boolean array indices](boolean-array-indices)) in NumPy that is important to make note of in some situations.
-Namely, the basic indices will always create a **view** into an array[^view-scalar-footnote], whereas the advanced indices will always create a **copy** of the underlying array.
+indices](integer-array-indices) and [boolean array indices](boolean-array-indices)) in NumPy that must be noted in some situations.
+Specifically, basic indices always create a **view** into an array[^view-scalar-footnote], while advanced indices always create a **copy** of the underlying array.
 [Tuple](tuple-indices) indices (i.e., multidimensional indices) will create a view if they do not contain an advanced index and a copy if they do.